 At Huntingdale Primary School we believe it is the teacher’s role to facilitate SWB in conjunction with parents, other stakeholders and the students themselves.

 We aim to build and promote respectful relationships with everyone in our school community and build a sense of belonging and inclusion.
-We do this by explicitly teaching social and emotional learning using ‘Play as Way’ as a platform.
+We do this by explicitly teaching social and emotional learning using ‘Play as Way’ and the ‘Zones of Regulation’ as platforms.
 We also offer a range of support mechanisms for SWB for students who may be experiencing difficulties both socially, emotionally and academically.